 Tikal National Park, Guatemala

-Tikal was one of the most powerful cities in the Classic Maya world, with a population estimated at 60,000-90,000 at its peak around 800 CE.
-The city covers about 30 square kilometres of mapped archaeological structures, of which about 16 square kilometres have been excavated.
-The surrounding national park is 576 square kilometres of intact tropical lowland forest — the largest protected tropical rainforest in Central America after the Amazon basin.
+Tikal was one of the most powerful cities in the Classic Maya world, with a population estimated at 60,000 to 90,000 at its peak around 800 CE.
+The city covers 30 square kilometres of mapped archaeological structures, of which 16 square kilometres have been excavated.
+The surrounding national park is 576 square kilometres of intact tropical lowland forest, the largest protected tropical rainforest in Central America outside the Amazon basin.
+The combination matters: you are not looking at ruins in a cleared landscape but at structures emerging from a living ecosystem, with howler monkeys in the canopy, oscillated turkeys picking at the ground, and spider monkeys moving through the trees above the temples.

 The Main Temples